 |Sunday||Rehearsal and Evening Worship (6:00-6:45) or|

-In addition to this, the Choral Scholars are put into six one-per-part ensembles who sing one service of Morning Prayer on a Monday, Tuesday or Thursday every two weeks.
+In addition to this, the Choral Scholars are put into one-per-part ensembles who sing one service of Morning Prayer on a Monday, Tuesday or Thursday every two weeks.
 Outside of your contractual commitments to the Chapel Choir, you will be free to pursue other professional work in London, subject to consultation with the Director of Choral Music.
-Singing lessons are offered to those students who do not recieve it as part of their degree programme.
+Singing lessons are offered to those students who do not receive it as part of their degree programme.

 An organ scholarship at Royal Holloway offers a fantastic opportunity to work with an internationally renowned choir.
 The organ scholars will receive training to help them accompany the Choir of Royal Holloway in all their services and concert engagements, including tours, recordings and live radio broadcasts.
 They will also act as a répétiteur for Chorus rehearsals and as a continuo player for certain concerts.

 Organ tuition and guidance in the art of choral conducting will be offered by Rupert Gough to help the organ scholars work with the choirs.
 Opportunities will arise in accompanying and directing the Founder’s Choir, a voluntary choir which rehearses weekly in preparation for a number of concerts and occasional Sunday evening services.
 There are ample performance opportunities including for solo performances.
 Past organ scholars have attained prominent positions in many British cathedrals and public schools, as well as positions abroad.